PlasmaPy/plasmapy_sphinx/docs/index.rst

 .. note::

-    `plasmapy_sphinx` is not currently released in any form and can only be installed directly from its `GitHub repository
-    <https://github.com/plasmapy/plasmapy_sphinx>`__.
-We do plan to
-    release it to https://pypi.org but there is no scheduled release date at this time.

-    Additionally, this package currently has no tests covering its functionality.
+    This package currently has no tests covering its functionality.